 Seek Other Professional Support

 The most important thing to remember is that the patient has the ultimate say in their mind, body, and the healthcare professional they choose.
 It is also important to note that doctors have varying levels of exposure, information, and research when it comes to psychedelics.
 Even if a professional were open to a patient self-medicating with a particular substance, they would be hard-pressed to provide actionable steps regarding dosage, safe consumption, and harm reduction.
 Luckily, there is a multitude of supporting professionals who can help.
-It is possible to find another mental health professional or an integration coach who deals specifically in the psychedelic realm.
-There is an emerging market of psychedelic integration coaches that serve this exact niche (this is what we do here at Psychedelic Passage).
+It is possible to find another mental health professional, an integration specialist, or even a psychedelic guide or trip sitter (this is what we do here at Psychedelic Passage).
 The MAPS website also has a list of over 350 coaches and mental health professionals who all state they are experienced in the integration of psychedelic experiences for wellness.